-There are 7 risk rated TRAILSTM Ethical model portfolios, numbered I-7.
-They each include a risk profile name from Defensive (lowest risk) to Speculative (highest risk).
+There are 7 risk-rated TRAILSTM Ethical model portfolios, numbered 1 to 7.
+They each include a risk profile name from 20:80 (Equities:Bonds) to 100:0 (Equities:Bonds).

-Each risk-rated model portfolio is named after herbs and they all happen to be 'green!'
+Each risk-rated model portfolio is named after a herb and they all happen to be 'green!'